 The US has frankly admitted that it does not have the industrial base to meet its strategic weapons obligations and goals in the current context.
 Therefore, the "fulcrum" to share this concern of Washington is none other than its close allies and partners with similar interests.

-The United States and Japan are developing a defense cooperation model that will expand production of the Patriot air defense system in Japan, jointly develop future training aircraft, and expand maintenance of U.S. Navy ships.
+The United States and Japan are developing a defense cooperation model that aims to expand production of the Patriot air defense system in Japan, jointly develop future training aircraft, and expand maintenance of U.S. Navy ships.
 (Source: RAND) |

 Frank admission

-Nikkei Asia website recently published an interview with US Ambassador to Japan Rahm Emanuel assessing US-Japan defense cooperation and stating that the upcoming cooperation in weapons development, production and maintenance between the US and Japan could be applied to other countries.
+Nikkei Asia website recently published an interview with US Ambassador to Japan Rahm Emanuel, assessing US-Japan defense cooperation and stating that the upcoming cooperation in weapons development, production and maintenance between the US and Japan could be applied to other countries.

 DICAS was announced at a meeting between US President Joe Biden and Japanese Prime Minister Kishida Fumio in April to expand production of Patriot air defense systems in Japan, jointly develop future training aircraft and expand maintenance of US Navy ships at private shipyards in Japan.This is an additional source of effort for the US defense industrial base, which is struggling to meet high demand.